It's called Interoperable Element's scrollLeft and scrollTop in non-default writing modes.

 If each line flows horizontally from right to left

-property set to ltr
+(CSS direction property set to ltr)

 then browsers follow the following conventions, obtained by inverting